Purpose

 Detailed Description

-Forty-four individuals with high stress will be randomized 1:1, stratified by sex, to either MB-SPIRIT or wait-list.
-Participants will receive daily email with a link to a REDCap database to record minutes of formal meditation practice.
-Pre and post testing will occur within a 21-day testing period before or after the intervention.
+Forty-four individuals with high stress will be randomized 1:1, stratified by sex, to either the live or self-paced course.
+Participants will receive daily email with a link to a REDCap database to record minutes of homework practice.
+Pre and post testing will occur within a 21-day testing period before or after the courses.
 We will assess changes in spiritual well-being (Primary outcome), mindfulness, and use of character/virtue strengths (secondary outcomes).
 Changes in clinical symptoms will be explored.
-Participants will also complete a structured interview to assess developmental stage at the baseline time-point.
-Participants randomized to MB-Spirit will also undergo functional magnetic resonance imaging (fMRI) scanning before and after their program.
-Scans consist of a high-resolution gray matter scan, a 10-minute resting state scan and three 10-minute guided meditation scans.
+Participants will also complete a structured interview to assess developmental stage.
+A subset of participants will be randomized to undergo functional magnetic resonance imaging (fMRI) scanning before and after their program.
+Scans consist of a high-resolution gray matter scan, a 10-minute resting state scan and two 10-minute guided spiritual experience scans.
 Participants will rate the 'depth' of each spiritual state they experience while they are in the scanner on a 5-point scale.
-As a manipulation check, after exiting the scanner they will be asked to describe the non-dual states and which virtues arose.
+As a manipulation check, after exiting the scanner they will be asked to describe the states that arose.
 We will also assess the acceptability of the task.

 Notice